Ludlow: Medieval history

 Ludlow Castle was an important border fortification along the Welsh Marches, and one of the largest in the Norman/English ring of castles surrounding Wales.
 It played a significant role in local, regional and national conflicts such as the Owain Glyndŵr rebellion, the Wars of the Roses and the English Civil War.
 The castle and its adjoining town grew in political importance and in the 15th century the castle became the seat of the Council of Wales and the Marches.
-It was a temporary home to several holders of the title Prince of Wales, including King Edward IV and Arthur Tudor, who died there in 1502.
+It was a temporary home to several holders of the title Prince of Wales, including King Edward V and Arthur Tudor, who died there in 1502.

 The site features heavily in the folk-story of Fulk FitzWarin, outlawed Lord of Whittington, Shropshire and a possible inspiration for the Robin Hood legend.
 Fulk is brought up in the castle of Josce de Dinan, and fights for his master against Sir Gilbert de Lacy – these battles are the source of the story of Marion de la Bruyere, the betrayed lover whose ghost is still said to be heard screaming as she plummets from the castle's turrets.

 The first recorded royal permission to maintain defensive town walls was given to the "men of Ludlow" in the Patent Rolls of 1233.
 The entry is however incomplete and atypical and was not renewed in the usual way.
 A murage grant was next made in 1260 and renewed regularly over the next two centuries.
 This time the grant was made by name to Geoffrey de Genevile, Lord of Ludlow.
 From this and other surviving documents it seems that the town walls and gates were in place by 1270.
 They were constructed about the central part of the community with four main gates and three postern gates.
 Because the walls were constructed after the development of the town's streets, the positions and names of the four main gates are based on the streets they crossed; the postern gates on the other hand are located by and named after old outlying districts.
 The 7 gates are (clockwise from the castle; postern gates in italics) Linney, Corve, Galdeford, Old, Broad, Mill and Dinham.
 An eighth unnamed 'portal' gate (smaller than a postern gate) existed in the wall just to the northwest of the castle, now in the gardens of Castle Walk House.
 The town walls are largely still in existence, although a section alongside the churchyard of St Lawrence's is, as of 2015, in need of repairs.

 The castle complex continued to expand (a Great Hall, kitchen and living quarters were added) and it gained a reputation as a fortified palace.
 In 1306 it passed through marriage to the ambitious Earl of March, Roger Mortimer, 1st Earl of March.
 Queen Isabella and her son, the young Edward III, were entertained at the castle in 1329.